Two shot, injured by deputies in Tacoma

-TACOMA, Wash. - Two suspects led officers on a pursuit through Tacoma early Tuesday morning.
+TACOMA, Wash. - Two suspects were shot by officers after leading police on a pursuit through Tacoma early Tuesday morning.

-Pierce County Sheriff deputies began pursing a pickup truck driving erratically along Golden Given Road.
+Pierce County Sheriff deputies began pursuing a pickup truck driving erratically along Golden Given Road.

 The driver appeared to lose control of the vehicle after evading officers for more than a mile.
 The truck crashed into a fence in the 9600 block of Golden Given Road.

-"All three deputies did not sustain any injuries, are all okay at this time.
+"All three deputies did not sustain any injuries and are all okay at this time.
 We're going through our standard officer-involved shooting protocol at this time," said Detective Sergeant Gary Sanders.

 (© 2017 KING)